viam-labs/module-templates-golang/movementsensor/README.md

 To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `<INSERT API NAMESPACE>:<INSERT API NAME>:<INSERT MODEL>` model from the [`<INSERT MODEL>` module](https://app.viam.com/module/<INSERT API NAMESPACE>/<INSERT MODEL>).

-## Configure your sensor
+## Configure your movement sensor

 > [!NOTE]
-> Before configuring your sensor you must [create a machine](https://docs.viam.com/manage/fleet/machines/#add-a-new-machine).
+> Before configuring your movement sensor you must [create a machine](https://docs.viam.com/manage/fleet/machines/#add-a-new-machine).

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).
 Click on the **Components** subtab and click **Create component**.
 Select the `<INSERT API NAME>` type, then select the `<INSERT MODEL>` model.
-Click **Add module**, then enter a name for your sensor and click **Create**.
+Click **Add module**, then enter a name for your movement sensor and click **Create**.

-On the new component panel, copy and paste the following attribute template into your sensor’s **Attributes** box:
+On the new component panel, copy and paste the following attribute template into your movement sensor **Attributes** box:

 ```json
 {